-Welcome to In Search Of Yummy-ness, a food-centric lifestyle blog that explores international recipes, suburban gardening, and seasonal living.
+Welcome to In Search Of Yummy-ness, a food-centric lifestyle blog that explores home cooking, suburban gardening, and seasonal living.

 Most of what you’ll find here are recipes inspired by my family dinners at home, meals out with my friends, and dishes I’ve discovered in my travels.
 My cooking style is simple, relatively healthy, and (usually) made with ingredients you can find at most groceries.
 I believe cooking should be fun and satisfying – not stressful!